wridgers/john/README.md

 # john - a c++ ray tracer
-john is cross platform ray tracer written in C++11.
+john is cross platform ray tracer written in C++, with some C++11 features.

 ## Prerequisites
-None. :)
+None really, although premake4 will make the build process far easier. ;)

 ## Compiling
 You can use premake to create the project files for john.